centeio/COMP/examples/Example 5/README.txt

 In this example we have two patterns, P1 and P2.

-The first one will find two declarations, one  of a variable of type int(@x) and another of an int array(@z) and an for statement where a counter(i) will start in 0 and stop at @x by incrementing i.
+The first one will find a declarations of a variable of type int(@x) and a for statement where a counter(@z) will start in 0 and stop at @x by incrementing @z.
-Inside the for loop, there must be a statement filling the ith position of the array (@z) with @x+1.
+Inside the for loop, there must be a statement calling a fuction with @x as a parameter.

 The second pattern will be used to test if the tool is able to find every for loop in the code with a counter named i starting in 0 .